dan-v/rattlesnakeos-stack/README.md

 ### Costs
 #### How much does this cost to run?
 The costs are going to be variable by AWS region and by day and time you are running your builds as spot instances have a variable price depending on market demand.
 Below is an example scenario that should give you a rough estimate of costs:
    * The majority of the cost will come from builds on EC2.
 It currently launches spot instances of type c5.4xlarge which average maybe $.30 an hour in us-west-2 (will vary by region) but can get up over $1 an hour depending on the day and time.
 You can modify the default `max-price` config value to set the max price you are willing to pay and if market price exceeds that then your instance will be terminated.
 Builds can take anywhere from 2-6 hours depending on if Chromium needs to be built.
-So let's say you're doing a build every two weeks at $0.50 an hour and it is taking on average 4 hours - you'd pay ~$4 in EC2 costs per month.
-You could reduce this to a monthly build (see section how to change build frequency) and then you'd be looking at ~$2 in EC2 costs per month.
+So let's say you're doing a build every month at $0.50 an hour and it is taking on average 4 hours - you'd pay ~$2 in EC2 costs per month.
    * The other very minimal cost would be S3.
 Storage costs are almost non existent as a stack will only store about 3GB worth of files (factory image, ota file, target file) and at $0.023 per GB you're looking at $0.07 per month in S3 storage costs.
-The other S3 cost would be for data transfer out for OTA updates - let's say you are just downloading an update per week (~500MB file) at $0.09 per GB you're looking at $0.20 per month in S3 network costs.
+The other S3 cost would be for data transfer out for OTA updates - let's say you are just downloading an update per month (~500MB file) at $0.09 per GB you're looking at $0.05 per month in S3 network costs.
 #### How can I reduce costs?
 The best way to reduce AWS costs is to search for AWS credit codes on a site like Ebay.
 You can typically find deals like $150 of credit for $20.
 If you go this route, make sure the credit code includes EC2 in the list of services it covers.

 ### Builds
 #### How do I change build frequency?
-The current default is to do builds every 2 weeks.
+By default it is configured to automatically build once a month on the 10th of the month so that monthly security updates can be picked up and built without the need for manual builds.
 There is a config option to specify how frequently builds are kicked off automatically.
-For example you could set `schedule = "rate(30 days)"` in the config file to only build every 30 days.
-Also note, the default behavior is to only run a build if there have been version updates in AOSP build, Chromium version, or F-Droid versions.
+For example you could set `schedule = "rate(14 days)"` in the config file to build every 14 days.
+Also note, the default behavior is to only run a build if there have been version updates in stack, AOSP, Chromium, or F-Droid versions.
 #### How do I manually start a build?
 You can manually kick off a build with the CLI.
 Note that this shouldn't normally be necessary as builds are set to happen automatically on a cron schedule.
 ```sh
 ./rattlesnakeos-stack build start
 ```